microsoft/TypeScript/doc/spec.md

 var p: Point = new Point(10, 20);
 ```

-the identifier ‘Point’ in the type annotation refers to the class instance type, whereas the identifier ‘Point’ in the `new` expression refers to the constructor function object.
+the identifier 'Point' in the type annotation refers to the class instance type, whereas the identifier 'Point' in the `new` expression refers to the constructor function object.

 ### <a name="8.1.1"/>8.1.1 Class Heritage Specification